 However, there is no right and wrong answer to this question.
 Every relationship is different as are the people that make the relationship.
 Often, there is pressure to make relationships work for the sake of the dependents like children or ailing parents.
 But at the same time, there is also a lot of stigma attached to staying back and not standing up for oneself.
 People are called selfish for looking after their own interests and judged for not standing up for themselves.

 The point being, there is no pleasing society when it comes to dealing with infidelity in marriages.
 This is why experts advise treating your case as unique and seeking the help of a marriage counselor to hold your hand and allow you to work through your grief.
 Your and your spouse’s needs will vary but there still are a few things that you can take care of to learn how to help your wife heal after you cheated.
+After all, affair recovery for the betrayer is equally important too.
 Should you need it, expert counselors on Bonobology’s panel are here to help you.